priism-center/thinkCausal_dev/thinkCausal/inst/app/www/learn/fundemental/markdowns/section7.md

-Now we will fill in each missing `Y0` value with the average of the similar `Y0` values: 281.
+We can plug the average into each missing `Y0` value for runners' with 0 prior races.